 The Counseling Center offers free, confidential support to all Shenandoah University students.
 Reach the Counseling Center at (540) 665-4530 during regular business hours.
 A counselor can help you understand your options and help you decide what you want to do regarding your legal and university reporting options.

-In the event of an after-hours emergency, contact the Department of Public Safety at (540) 665-4530.
+In the event of an after-hours emergency, contact the Department of Campus Safety at (540) 665-4530.
 The DPS officer on duty can connect you with after-hours emergency personnel.

 You have off-campus resources, too.

 Concern Hotline, Inc. is a 24-hour helpline you can reach at (540) 667-0145.
 The Concern Hotline is staffed by trained volunteers who offer support, resources and information.

 The Laurel Center is an emergency domestic and sexual violence shelter that also has a 24-hour hotline to offer assistance and support.
 Call its 24-hour hotline at (540) 667-6466.
 The Laurel Center can be reached at (540) 667-6160 during regular business hours.

 For additional off-campus resources, go to (insert link to resource page).